 Steer clear of any talk about the cause of divorce.
 If the question comes up frequently, talk to the parents to determine an appropriate response.

 7. Set limits with the parents

 Caregivers often find themselves in the awkward spot of becoming a go-between for the parents.
 Depending on the situation, "Tell Jill I said hi" may be fine, but "Tell Joe the cheque was due two weeks ago" crosses a boundary.
 Set limits up front.
 Let both parents know that any parent-to-parent communication should be left off your plate.

 As hard as it may be, based on what you’ve seen or heard in the home, avoid taking sides or saying anything negative about either parent.
 Remind both parents that you don’t want to be drawn into the conflict and it's not your place to offer opinions.

-And when you're alone with the kids, Dr. Barton recommends taking the opportunity to reassure them that both parents love them.
+And when you're alone with the kids, take the opportunity to reassure them that both parents love them.

 9. Know when to get the authorities involved